j-siderius/TinyML-board-documentation/README.md

     <img src="assets/images/arduino-install-ziplibrary.png" alt="Install ZIP library in Arduino IDE">
 </div>

+Not all normal TensorFlow Ops (layers) are supported by TensorFlow Lite Micro.
+In order to see what operations your TensorFlow model uses, you can upload your saved model to [Netron](https://netron.app/) and examine it.
+The supported operations in this version of TensorFlow Lite Micro can be found in the [Arduino-TensorFlowLite-ESP32 README](/arduino-tensorflowlite-esp32/README.md#supported-ops).

 A special thanks to [Nikos Kouvaris](https://github.com/nkoub) and [Tanaka Masayuki](https://github.com/tanakamasayuki) for porting the [original Arduino_TensorFlowLite_ESP32 library](https://github.com/nkoub/Arduino_TensorFlowLite_ESP32)

 > [!IMPORTANT]